L-Citrulline

 What is L Arginine and L citrulline used for?

 The body changes L-citrulline into another amino acid called L-arginine and also to a chemical called nitric oxide.
 L-citrulline might help increase the supply of ingredients the body needs to make certain proteins.
-It might also help open up veins and arteries to improve blood flow and reduce blood pressure.
+It might also help open up veins and arteries to improve blood flow and reduce cardiovascular health.

 How much citrulline is in a cup of watermelon?